 Why do I have to fill out so many forms?
 In 6 short years, we have grown from a folding table and two used phones to a full service agency providing 16 distinct services that work together to help prevent homelessness and to help people secure new housing.
 Our financial services program alone has access to 6 different funding sources.
 Each source of funds has it’s own rules, own forms, etc. We decided that what seems like a lot of work is actually an improvement in overall efficiency and access to robust services.

-Is this the only day you have Drop In?
-Due to budget constraints, Monday is currently our only Drop In Clinic.
+Are these the only days you have Drop In?
+Due to budget constraints, Monday and Tuesday are currently our only Drop In Clinic.
 We do not have the capacity to see anyone outside of the drop in clinic.
 One of the reasons we have been able to create an organization run by disabled people with HIV/AIDS working 17 hours per week that provides 16 distinct services to thousands of people and only spend $88,000 per year on salaries is because we have crafted a very specific and efficient service model.
 Half of our time is spent in the drop in clinic and the rest is spent with necessary follow up work and administrative work.
 We have worked during chemo and radiation, returned to work the afternoon after having cancer removed from our face, and the list goes on.
 We have unlimited faith in our communities’ ability to persevere and overcome most any obstacle.
 We do not curse our community with lowered expectations that reinforce a victim mentality.
 We are not white knights coming to save AIDS victims.
 We disabled people with AIDS extending a hand to others in our community who are where we have been and hoping that they reach back.

 Can I make an appointment?
 As clients too, we can relate to the waiting, waiting, waiting.
 Being poor is a full-time job.
 Instead of adopting an appointment-based model that can take weeks to get to see someone, we opted for a drop-in clinic model where people in need can see someone quickly, even in the same day.
 Someone coming to our clinic is guaranteed to be seen that day.
 We don’t’ go home at 5 o’clock.
 We go home when the work is done.
 Also, let’s keep it real.
 How many of us have had appointments and were having an ‘AIDS Day’ and didn’t show up or call?
 Not really the most efficient use of very limited staff time and not fair to the others.